 For cyclists with narrow knee gaps, being mindful of how a frame bag is packed is a great starting point.
 In some cases, selecting a frame bag for narrow width or even having a custom bag built may be necessary.

 Frame bags are typically not waterproof, however they are naturally water resistant.
 There are some waterproof frame bags such as Ortlieb’s frame bags.
 However Ortlieb’s frame bags only come in a limited selection of sizes.

-In general though, framebags are in decently protected from the rain by the rider above them and the bicycle frame around them.
-However for things that require complete protection from water, they cannot be fully relied on.
-Whether it is the sewn fabric, the zipper or aspects of the attachment point, framebags other than Ortlieb are susceptible to a small amount of moisture making its way in.
+In general though, frame bags are decently protected from the rain by the rider above them and the bicycle frame around them.
+However for things that require complete protection from water, many frame bag designs cannot be fully relied on.
+Whether it is the sewn fabric, the zipper or aspects of the attachment point, frame bags other than Ortlieb are susceptible to a small amount of moisture making its way in.

 Frame Bags Resources